-Scenario 1: Fast economic recovery Scenario 2: Gradual return to economic growth Scenario 3: Slow economic recovery UK and EU relations are harmonious, and constructive in resolving issues, mitigating the effects of UK exit from the Single Market.
-UK and EU relations are slightly fractious reducing confidence in trading relationships, and affecting trade flows.
+Scenario 1: Fast economic recovery Scenario 2: Gradual return to economic growth Scenario 3: Slow economic recovery UK and EU relationship proves effective in handling tensions, and is constructive in resolving issues, mitigating the effects of UK exit from the Single Market.
+UK and EU relations are not fully effective in managing tensions, reducing confidence in trading relationships, and affecting trade flows.
 Re-structuring of London's economy with loss of access to the Single Market takes effect.
 UK and EU relations descend into disputes, there are new restrictions on trade, and adverse effects on trade flows.
-Re-structuring of London's economy begins in earnest.
+Re- structuring of London's economy begins in earnest.
 Travel restrictions for visitors to the UK ease in Q2 2021, and some international students return in Q3 2021.
 Travel restrictions for visitors to the UK remain tight, and there is a limited return of international students in Q3 2021.
 Travel restrictions for visitors to the UK remain tight, and there is no return of international students in Q3 2021.
 The CAZ remains a hub of economic activity, and London remains an important business centre reaping agglomeration economies.
 There is a loss of jobs in arts, hospitality, and tourism in the CAZ, but despite some scarring in the medium term the area remains attractive to business and continues to reap agglomeration economies.
-There is a loss of jobs in arts, hospitality, tourism, and other businesses in the CAZ, and the cumulative effect is such that the area becomes less attractive to business and reaps fewer agglomeration economies.
+There is a loss of jobs in arts, tourism, hospitality, tourism, and other businesses in the CAZ, and the cumulative effect is such that the area becomes less attractive to business and reaps fewer agglomeration economies.